 Other Free Tools

-Google Webmaster Tools and Google My Business offer lots of ways you can manipulate how Google recognises and reacts to your site, without having to do strange things to your site.
+Google Search Console offers lots of ways you can manipulate how Google recognises and reacts to your site, without having to do strange things to your site.